Dowry: Pakistan

 Pakistan has seen a rise in the values of dowries in recent decades, as in other South Asian countries.
 However, in Pakistan it is still expected that a bride will bring some kind of dowry with her to a marriage, whether she is Muslim, Hindu, or Christian.
 The Dower (bride price), called mahr, and dowry, called jahaiz, are both customs with long histories in Pakistan.
 Today, the dowry will often consist of jewelry, clothing, and money.
 Dowry is expected while the majority of marriages are consanguineously arranged between first cousins.

 Control of the dowry belongs to the bride in theory, although in practice control often transfers to the husband and in-laws, and grooms sometimes extort large dowries.
 In rural Pakistan, dowry values are still relatively low, around 12 percent of a household's annual (non-durable goods) expenses.
 Also, in rural Pakistan it is standard for the bride to maintain control over her dowry after marriage, rather than control of the dowry being given to the in-laws.
-A recent survey in January 2017 by Gallup Pakistan showed that 56 percent of the population expects the girl to bring dowry to marriage.
-The pressure among some Pakistanis to provide a large dowry results in some brides' families going into debt, including debt servitude; some brides build up their dowry with their own earnings if they work outside the home.
+A survey in January 2017 by Gallup Pakistan showed that 56 percent of the population expects the girl to bring dowry to marriage.The pressure among some Pakistanis to provide a large dowry results in some brides' families going into debt, including debt servitude; some brides build up their dowry with their own earnings if they work outside the home.
 The debt trap created by providing large dowries puts pressure on parents aspiring to arrange a marriage for their daughter(s) into a better social class.
 It is also cited as a reason for the current trend toward delayed marriages.
 Arranged marriages among first cousins are common, since they provide a way of keeping dowries within an extended family.